Site icon BIG

 Plastic bottles can be repurposed into simple drip irrigation systems.

-Pros: Inexpensive, effective for small to medium plants.
+Pros: Inexpensive and effective for small to medium plants.

 Cons: Requires manual setup and monitoring; slower water release.